-advocates in 51 countries called on governments to Close the Gap between health-rich children - those with access to good health care and services, regardless of where they live, and 'health-poor children,' those who cannot access such services.
-The endeavour reached more than 8 million people through social media.
+Meanwhile, ahead of the World Health Assembly, World Vision advocates from 23 countries joined efforts, pressing global leaders to pass a resolution for better health care for children and their mothers.
+In September, prior to the United Nations General Assembly, World Vision advocates in 51 countries called on governments to 'Close the Gap' between 'health-rich children' - those with access to good health care and services, regardless of where they live, and 'health-poor children,' those who cannot access such services.
+The endeavour reached more than 8.6 million people through social media.
 It was, says Mr Badenoch, just one example of many where World Vision advocates stood up for improvements for child well-being in 2013.

 'We brought together people united in their desire to change the injustice of children living in fear, those who die before their fifth birthdays, and to improve systems that should protect them,' says Mr Badenoch.

 In addition, more than 1,800 children in 14 countries united to influence a UN process creating global development goals beyond 2015.
+They told world leaders that they wanted to see greater attention paid to:

-- Participation of children in decision-making on matters that concern them Protection from all forms of violence and vulnerabilities - Opportunities for better education in and out of school.
+- Inequalities and discrimination of all kinds, including economic, racial and gender - Participation of children in decision-making on matters that concern them - Protection from all forms of violence and vulnerabilities - Opportunities for better education in and out of school.